lxylxy123456/bugswarm/README.md

         ```sh
         $ git pull
         ```

-    1. Continue the following steps in the spawner container
+1. If you are using the spawner container, continue the following commands in the containers.
+If you are using the host, continue with the host.

 1. Mongo should now be up and running, test the connection by opening a new Terminal and use:
     ```